Interactive Weapon Customizer

 • Addon-weapons can also be added and configured.

-• The animations, overlay images, labels, sound effects, component locations and much more are all configurable (see some of the code snippets below).
+• The animations, overlay images, user-interface colours, labels, sound effects, component locations and much more are all configurable (see some of the code snippets below).

 Resmon: Idle: 0.00ms - When customizing: 0.01ms